ape-with-helmet/Image-recognition-CIFAR10-dataset/README.md

    cd Image-recognition-CIFAR10-dataset
    ```

-2. Install dependencies using pip:
+2. Install dependencies using pip (recommended to run on a virtual environment):
    ```bash
    pip install -r requirements.txt
    ```